-This School Catalog, Student Handbook has been prepared and designed to provide you with information, procedures, policies, rules, and regulation.
-You are encouraged to review this School Catalog, Student Handbook, the Institutional Performance Fact Sheet, and other disclosures in the School Website, www.mariancollege.edu.
-These documents will assist you to make a more educated decision on the program offered by the Institution.
-When necessary, this School Catalog, Student Handbook will be updated, and the latest edition will be posted in the School Website.
+This School Catalog, Student Handbook has been prepared and designed to provide you with information, procedures, policies, rules, and regulations.
+You are encouraged to review this School Catalog, Student Handbook, the Institutional Performance Fact Sheet, and other disclosures in the School Website.